JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 ```
 {initial-collapse-state="collapsed" collapsible="true" collapsed-title="Box(Modifier.dragAndDropSource"}

-The implementation remains consistent across all platforms, with only the wrapping data types varying.

 ## Creating a drop target

 To prepare a composable to be a drop target:

 1. Create (and `remember`) a `DragAndDropTarget` object with overrides for the drag
-   events you want to handle, such as `onStarted`, `onEnded`, and `onDrop`.
+   events you want to handle.
+In our example, we will override `onStarted`, `onEnded`, and `onDrop`.
 2. Apply the `dragAndDropTarget` modifier to your composable.
 Pass a
    `shouldStartDragAndDrop` lambda that determines whether the target accepts the
    session, along with the `DragAndDropTarget` object.

-The following desktop example sets up a `Box` composable as a drop target that displays text dropped into it:
+The following desktop example sets up a `Box()` composable as a drop target that displays text dropped into it:

 ```kotlin
 var showTargetBorder by remember { mutableStateOf(false) }